-Vendor will compile a list of verified employees, by position for which they are verified, and send a copy of the list to the Fire Contracting Officer at the time of Agreement execution.
-The Vendor will update the list of verified employees as necessary and send updated list to the Fire Contracting Officer.
+Contractor will compile a list of verified employees, by position for which they are verified, and send a copy of the list to the Fire Contracting Officer at the time of Agreement execution.
+Whenever there is a change of information on the crew manifest, including crewmember swaps and reassignments, the Contractor will update the list of verified employees and send updated list as necessary to the State Logistics Support Specialist, Fire Contracting Officer and host unit/incident as applicable.